 Class Takeaways — Spontaneous Management

-Five lessons in five minutes from Professor Christian Wheeler — how improvisational theater can help you stay present and lead in the moment.
+Five lessons in five minutes: Professor Christian Wheeler demonstrates how improvisational theater can help you stay present and lead in the moment.

 How do you face a challenge you weren’t expecting?
 How can you be present and truly lead in the moment?
 When you learn to let go of preconceived notions and expectations, you can be fully present and respond to what the moment gives you, says Stanford Graduate School of Business professor of marketing Christian Wheeler.